 - Site development and improvement

-If you do not set budget, you will overspend and forget that there are other small things that you should take into considerations while running SEM ads.
+If you do not set a budget, you will overspend and forget that there are other small things that you should take into considerations while running SEM ads.

 3. Set clear goals

 Basically, the ultimate goal is to make money and profit.
 But before reaching that, there are multiple small step or goal which you have to accomplish.
-For example: getting this much visitor in expected month.

 4. Start small, monitor and scale

 What you should do is to start small.
 You may start by targeting a very specific location of people or demographic.
-Collect enough data and see what you have to make change or improve.
+Collect enough data and see what you have to make a change or improve.